 - Once it’s been out from the wall, you can now start removing its fabric.

 - Next, lay your valances on the new fabric you’d like to use and cut it.
-Just make sure you leave extra inches that you’ll need for our next step.
+Make sure to leave a few extra inches on all sides.

 - Lastly, wrap the fabric tightly around the valances and use a staple to hold and secure it.